Thrash metal: Second wave (1987–1989)

 In response to thrash metal's growing popularity during this period, several hardcore punk bands began changing their style to a more heavier direction, including Venice, Los Angeles act Suicidal Tendencies, who are often considered to be one of the "fathers of crossover thrash", and became more recognized as a thrash metal band in the late 1980s (thanks in large part to the presence of guitarists Rocky George and Mike Clark); the band would reach new heights of success with their first two major-label albums, How Will I Laugh Tomorrow When I Can't Even Smile Today (1988) and Controlled by Hatred/Feel Like Shit...
 Déjà Vu (1989).
 D.R.I.'s music took a similar direction with their last three albums of the 1980s, Crossover (1987), 4 of a Kind (1988), and Thrash Zone (1989).
 This trend was expanded by many bands that came from a punk background, including UK acts Discharge and The Exploited, Los Angeles bands Wasted Youth, Cryptic Slaughter, Excel, Beowülf and No Mercy, and New York hardcore acts Agnostic Front, Murphy's Law, the Cro-Mags, M.O.D. (fronted by former S.O.D. singer Billy Milano), the Crumbsuckers, Ludichrist, Leeway, and Prong.

-From 1987 to 1989, Overkill released Taking Over, Under the Influence, and The Years of Decay, three albums considered their best.
-Each of the "Big Four" of thrash metal bands released albums in 1988: Slayer released South of Heaven, Megadeth released So Far, So Good...
-So What!, Anthrax released State of Euphoria while Metallica's ...And Justice for All spawned the band's first video and Top 40 hit, the World War I-themed song "One".
+From 1987 to 1989, Overkill released three albums often regarded as the peak of the band's classic period: Taking Over refined their early speed-driven aggression, Under the Influence presented a more concise and controlled approach, and The Years of Decay introduced a darker, more expansive, and more ambitious and progressive sound.
+Each of the "Big Four" of thrash metal also issued a major release in 1988, though the results pointed in very different directions after the genre-defining breakthroughs of 1986 and 1987.
+Slayer's South of Heaven was a striking turn away from the unrelenting velocity of Reign in Blood, favoring slower, darker, and more melodic songwriting and singing.
+Megadeth's So Far, So Good...
+So What! was a more uneven record, but it still pushed the band toward a broader and more eclectic style.
+Anthrax's State of Euphoria is often seen as one of the weaker entries in their classic period, lacking the consistency of their previous work, though it did produce the popular cover of "Antisocial" by Trust.
+Metallica's ...And Justice for All, meanwhile, intensified the band's increasingly technical and progressive tendencies, expanding song structures and rhythmic complexity in a way they would later scale back, even as the album spawned their first video and Top 40 hit with the World War I-themed song "One".
 That same year, Metallica joined Van Halen, Scorpions, Dokken and Kingdom Come on the two-month-long arena and stadium tour Monsters of Rock in North America.
 In the spring of 1989, Anthrax teamed up with Exodus and Helloween on a US arena tour sponsored by Headbangers Ball.